forj-oss/goforjj/FORJJ_PLUGIN.md

     parameters: [ "service", "start", "--templates", "/templates"] # Array of parameters to provide to the plugin to start.
 [...]
 ```

-`docker` section describe how to find and pull the plugin image from docker and will use docker to start it.
+`docker` section describes how to find and pull the plugin image from docker and will use docker to start it.

 The runtime/docker/image is required as the image will be pulled by docker automatically by forjj thanks to this field.